rafalposwiata/depression-detection-lt-edi-2022/README.md

     pages = "276--282",
 }
 ```
-If you use competition dataset or preprocessed version, please also cite the below papers:
+If you use original competition dataset or preprocessed version, please also cite the below papers:

 ```bib
 @inproceedings{10.1007/978-3-031-16364-7_11,